Blosc/python-blosc/doc/tutorial.rst

   10 loops, best of 3: 139 ms per loop  # ~ 580 MB/s and 33x faster than zlib

-The reason why the internal Zlib codec in Blosc is faster than the 'naked' one is that Blosc splits the data to compress in smaller blocks that are more friendly to the caches in modern CPUs.
+The reason why the internal Zlib codec in Blosc is faster than the 'naked' one is 1) that Blosc can use multithreading (using 8 threads here) and 2) that Blosc splits the data to compress in smaller blocks that are more friendly to the caches in modern CPUs.

 Now, let's have a look at the compression ratios::